Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 How do I choose which applications to migrate first?

-Start with low-risk, well-understood apps with clear owners and limited dependencies.
-Use early waves to validate networking, security, monitoring, and cutover processes.
+Start with low-risk apps with clear owners and manageable dependencies.
+Use early waves to validate landing zone and operations.

 What is a landing zone and why does it matter?

-A landing zone is the standardized cloud foundation (identity, networking, logging, governance).
-It reduces risk by making migrations consistent and secure by default.
+It is the standardized foundation (identity, networking, logging, guardrails).
+It reduces risk and makes migrations repeatable.

 How do I reduce downtime during migration?